yasrirazak/yasrirazak/README.md

 - 📫 How to reach me Instagram: yasrirazak_

 My Portfolio
-Eksplorasi Data dengan Pandas - https://github.com/yasrirazak/yasrirazak/blob/main/order_062022.ipynb
+Eksplorasi Data dengan Pandas - <a href="https://github.com/yasrirazak/yasrirazak/blob/main/order_062022.ipynb">Eksplorasi Data dengan Pandas</a>

 <!---
 yasrirazak/yasrirazak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.